Photo Credits – Erik Paul

-Jeff Bourns is an Adapted Touring Tennis Professional credited with assisting pioneer the growth and development of Ambulatory Adaptive Tennis in the United States.
-Bourns holds a TOP FIVE WORLD RANK (Category A) on the TAP WORLD TOUR and currently resides in Houston, Texas.
+Jeff Bourns is an Adapted Touring Tennis Professional on the TAP WORLD TOUR credited with pioneering the growth and development of organized Adaptive Standing Tennis in the United States.
+Currently, Bourns resides in Houston, Texas.

 Jeff Bourns was born in Parkersburg, WV in 1981.
 He was diagnosed at birth with a congenital birth defect to his right leg, missing his tibia bone.
 As a result, his leg was amputated when he was two years old.
 When Jeff was 7 years old his family relocated to Houston, Texas.
 Shortly after the move his leg was amputated once again, above the knee.
 A year later the family discovered Jeff had tethered spinal cord syndrome.
 A tumor attached to his spinal cord pulling down while he was trying to grow with age.
 At the time having the tumor removed was a very risky procedure to have done and Jeff was to be left with permanent neurological deficiencies as a result.
 The surgery was a success, however, Jeff developed spinal meningitis while recovering at his home.
 After fighting and surviving meningitis he led a very active life with little to no medical issues.